petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version Next =
 * Bugfix: Description of the groups didn't save.
+* RFC: Option to sort the categories by slug.

 = Version 3.1 =
 * Wrap the group widget in a div with id = name of group.
 This enables CSS modification based on the group.